jeffcollier/FirebaseSwiftExample/README.md

 #### Logging Events
 Firebase provides string constants for common events.
 You can also define your own strings, but take care to avoid clashing with reserved system values such as "first_open_time"

+### Firebase Database
+Firebase provide a local databaes in the same way as CoreData but, at the time of this development, the Firebase database is distinguished by its syncrhonization with the cloud, gracefully handling offline modes and queueing up changes for the next connected session.
+Unlike with CoreData, you query changes with the Firebase data through observer handlers which are often defined in viewDidAppear methods.
+With this sample app, you should be able to watch data created in realtime in the cloud under "bucketlists" "using the Firebase Database console.